 - Social Work: The department’s bereavement program offers free telephone consultations, support groups, educational lectures, and referrals to community resources.
 Our oncology social workers have expertise in dealing with the psychological, social, spiritual/existential, and practical concerns that often arise for individuals, families, and friends who are grieving.
 Please call 646-888-4889 or email [email protected] for more information.

 - Psychiatry and Behavioral Sciences: Our psychiatrists and psychologists lead a bereavement clinic that provides psychotherapy and support for individuals, couples, and families who are grieving.
 We can also provide consultation about and help in managing psychiatric medications.
 Please call 646-888-0200 for more information.

-- Chaplaincy Services: Our chaplains are available to listen, pray, help support family members, contact community clergy or faith groups, or simply serve as a comforting companion and spiritual presence.
+- Spiritual Care Services: Our chaplains are available to listen, pray, help support family members, contact community clergy or faith groups, or simply serve as a comforting companion and spiritual presence.
 You do not need to have a formal religious affiliation to ask for spiritual support.
 Also note the All Faith Mary French Rockefeller Chapel near the main lobby on the first floor of Memorial Hospital is always open for meditation and prayer.
 Please call 212-639-5982 for more information.

 If you have lost a loved one to cancer, you may find support and solace in speaking with others who are grieving.

 - Our monthly bereavement support group is led by an oncology social worker.
 We invite all family members and friends who have lost someone to cancer at MSK to participate in these meetings, which occur on the fourth Wednesday of each month from 3 pm – 4:30 pm.